 Dr. Abrams is well-versed in cultural and cross-cultural issues, as well as educational and developmental disabilities.
 He has a comprehensive understanding of how cultural issues can impact family dynamics and psychological functioning.
 He also has a deep understanding of how a child’s educational or developmental disabilities can impact day-to-day parenting and parenting decisions.
-Dr. Abrams’ insight into these subjects is utilized in his interviews, reports and conclusions, when necessary.
+He integrates this knowledge into his assessment and treatment modalities.

-In addition to his work as a forensic custody evaluator, Dr. Abrams consults with law firms on a variety of issues that intersect law and psychology.
-He also consults with financial planners regarding long-range financial planning for individuals with mental health issues.
-Similarly, Dr. Abrams conducts private mental health evaluations and consultations regarding psychological functioning and its impacts on daily life.
+Dr. Abrams counsels law firms on a variety of issues that intersect law and psychology.
+He also serves as a consultant for financial planners seeking input on long-range financial planning for individuals with mental health issues.
+Similarly, Dr. Abrams conducts private mental health evaluations and consultations to assess a person’s psychological functioning and its impacts on daily life.

-Dr. Abrams has taught at both the undergraduate and graduate level, and is a very dynamic and engaging speaker.
-He has given presentations on parenting, raising difficult children, managing children during high conflict and high stress periods, and conflict resolution.
+Dr. Abrams has taught at both the undergraduate and graduate level and is a very dynamic and engaging speaker.
+He has given presentations on parenting, raising challenging children, managing children during periods of high conflict and high stress, and conflict resolution.

-Dr. Abrams completed his postdoctoral fellowship in child clinical psychology at The Center for Preventive Psychiatry in 1991.
-He earned his PhD in clinical psychology from United States International University in 1990 and a masters of arts in clinical psychology from Fairleigh Dickinson University in 1985.
-Dr. Abrams has a bachelor’s of arts in psychology from Muhlenberg College.
+Dr. Abrams received his license to practice psychology in the State of New York in 2001 and served as a member of the New York State Psychological Association’s Committee on Ethical Practices for a decade.
+He completed his postdoctoral fellowship in child clinical psychology at The Center for Preventive Psychiatry in 1991.
+Dr. Abrams earned his PhD in clinical psychology from United States International University in 1990 and a Master of Arts in clinical psychology from Fairleigh Dickinson University in 1985.
+He has a Bachelor of Arts in psychology from Muhlenberg College.